 Phone: +34 91 727 81 00, ext.
 210

 Dr. Lara P. Fernández Álvarez

 Lara P. Fernández Álvarez, obtained her PhD in Biochemistry, Molecular Biology and Biomedicine from the Autonomous University of Madrid (UAM) and the Spanish National Cancer Research Centre (CNIO), Spain, in 2009.
 Her thesis focused on the characterization of genetic susceptibility to malignant melanoma.
-Since 2010, she has conducted postdoctoral research at the Molecular and Cell Biology of the Thyroid group in the Biomedical Research Institute (IIBm-CSICUAM), in Madrid.
-In December 2014 she joined IMDEA Molecular Oncology Group.
-She has a solid professional experience in the biology of cancer, molecular endocrinology, transcription factors and thyroid signalling pathways, as well as human genetics, cancer susceptibility and oncogenes.
-Additionally, she has published several research articles in the field of thyroid, melanoma, and breast cancer.
+Since 2010, she had conducted postdoctoral research at the Molecular and Cell Biology of the Thyroid group in the Biomedical Research Institute (IIBm-CSIC-UAM), in Madrid.
+In December 2014 she joined IMDEA Molecular Oncology Cancer Group where her research is focused on the study of molecular biomarkers of cancer risk, prognostic factors and resistance to treatment.
+She has a solid and multidisciplinary professional experience in Cancer biology, Cancer Susceptibility, Oncology, Melanoma, Human Genetics and Molecular Endocrinology.
+Additionally, she has published more than twenty research articles in international journals, thirteen of them as first author.

 Phone: +34 91 727 81 00, ext.
 212

 Jorge Martínez Romero